-Any damage to common areas (including hallways, entryways, stairwells, elevators, and grounds) that occurs during the move-in or move out process will be the financial responsibility of the tenant.
+Any damage to common areas (including hallways, entryways, stairwells, elevators, and grounds) that occurs during the move-in process will be the financial responsibility of the tenant.
 Tenants are encouraged to promptly report any pre-existing damage or issues observed during the move-in process to the property management office to ensure proper documentation and avoid liability.